Updated June 11, 2020

 SUPPORT OUR CLIENTS

-Temporary housing and other costs from the coronavirus pandemic have strained our resources.
-Our response is fast approaching $300,000 through the end of May.
+Temporary housing and other costs from the coronavirus pandemic have strained our financial resources.
+Our response has exceeded $300,000 through the end of May.
 While our frontline staff and remaining volunteers risk their health to continue operations, you can help the vulnerable individuals and families they serve.

 - CLICK HERE to donate to our COVID-19 response efforts